dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   Returns:

   - `string|nil`
-## Function io.copyFile(existingFilename, newFilename, failIfExists)
+## Function io.copyFile(existingFilename, newFilename, failIfExists, attemptHardlink)
-Copies a file to a new place, returns `true` if moved successfully.
+Copies a file to a new place, returns `true` if copied successfully.
 Not available to scripts without I/O access.

   Parameters: